Consult the medication dictionary to quickly obtain detailed information

 To make an appointment in pharmacy to get the vaccine against COVID-19, click here.

 Here are a few tips to help you find what you are looking for:

-Informing school staff of your child’s state of health is absolutely necessary.
-Ideally, you should meet with the staff members who will be in charge of your child’s well-being (teacher, lunch monitor, after-school care worker, nurse, etc.).
+Informing school staff of your child’s health condition is absolutely necessary.
+Ideally, organize a meeting with those responsible for your child’s well-being at school (teacher, lunchroom monitor, childcare provider, nurse, etc.).

 Your message has been sent.